maxmynter/maxmynter/README.md

 I'm productive in Python, Rust, and JS/TS and dabble in Haskell and C++.

-I love all things dev tools and built a few during my time at appliedAI:
+I love open source, care about all things dev tools, and built a few during my time at appliedAI:

 - lakeFS-spec, a Python filesystem for the lakeFS data lake,
 - nnbench, a PyTest like framework for benchmarking ML models, and